jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add multiple spawns to the spawner, delayed slightly

 # Nice to have
+- Make the vent break open
+	- Add trigger, play the break animation when a rat comes through

 - Make the start screen look nice

 - CRT Shader